StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 A `ViewStateChangedEvent` event is triggered whenever a view changes its health state.
 This event can be used in event handlers to, for example, to send an e-mail or Slack message or to trigger automation.
 See how to [send event notifications](../../metrics-and-events/send-event-notifications.md).

+## Secure views with RBAC

 {% hint style="success" %}
 **StackState Self-Hosted**

 Additional functionality available in the StackState Self-Hosted product:

-## Secure views with RBAC

-Through a combination of configuration of permissions and scope, it is possible to give specific users:
+Through a combination of configuration of permissions and scope, it is possible [control access for specific users](../../../configure/security/rbac/role_based_access_control.md):

-* access to a specific subset of the topology \(a so-called scope\) and allow them to create their own views
+* Give access to a specific subset of the topology \(a so-called scope\) and allow them to create their own views.
-* access to specific views and disallow them to create, modify or delete views
+* Give access to specific views and disallow them to create, modify or delete views.

-For further details, see the [RBAC documentation](../../../configure/security/rbac/role_based_access_control.md).
 {% endhint %}

 ## See also